-Mitch McConnell: Facebook, Google Should Help US Government “Retaliate” Against Russia
+Mitch McConnell: Facebook, Google should help U.S. government “retaliate” against Russia

 It was an unusual, hawkish answer for how to address the proliferation of Russia-linked propaganda online.
 Although potential repercussions for the Russians have long been part of the conversation, much of the focus for lawmakers this week was on what new methods tech firms are using to police their services in order to prevent further manipulation by foreign governments, as well as whether regulation in Silicon Valley is necessary to mitigate the spread of disinformation–particularly via political ads.
 McConnell, for his part, indicated he was skeptical of legislative proposals so far.

-Despite McConnell’s suggestion, it seems terribly unlikely tech firms will be interested in assisting the the US government by waging some sort of cyberwarfare against the Russians.
+Despite McConnell’s suggestion, it seems terribly unlikely tech firms will be interested in assisting the the U.S. government by waging some sort of cyberwarfare against the Russians.

 For one, the Valley’s relationship with Washington has frayed following revelations by Edward Snowden of sweeping US spy activity, to the point where many of the tech giants consider themselves “global” companies rather than American ones.
 They’re not interested in “doing the bidding of governments,” as Jared Cohen, who oversees efforts to combat digital threats inside Google parent-company Alphabet, told me recently.
 “We’re not doing these things because somebody in a dark suit and dark sunglasses told us to.”